 It should be noted that cataract surgery is a very serious operation in which the main part of the eye is replaced.
 If the surgery is not successful, the patient may lose his vision.

 Video: Prof. Dr. Ahmet AkmanCataract Surgery ComplicationsAll Videos

 The answer to this question is both yes and no.

 Cataract surgery is a serious operation in which your eye lens, which is an important tissue in the center of the eye, is removed by melting and a plastic intraocular lens is placed in its place.
-Although the risks have been greatly reduced with today's technology, an experienced surgeon, a very clean operating room, absolutely disposable and high quality materials and a reliable intraocular lens are needed for a problem-free cataract surgery.
+Although the risks have been greatly reduced with today's technology, an experienced surgeon, a very clean operating room, absolutely disposable and high-quality materials, and a reliable intraocular lens are needed for problem-free cataract surgery.
 When all these factors come together, a stinging sensation is not expected after cataract surgery.
 However, there are a few exceptions to this situation.

 If you feel stinging after surgery, your doctor may call you for a checkup and usually recommend tear drops if there is no serious problem.
 Do not hesitate to contact your doctor for the stinging problem, which is a rare condition that bothers the patient.

-The most important problems that can be experienced are bleeding that may occur during surgery.
-Although very rare, in some cases the eye can be lost before the doctor can do much.
-This risk is higher especially in obese individuals with hypertension.
+The most important problem that can be experienced is bleeding that may occur during surgery.
+Although very rare, in some cases, the eye can be lost before the doctor can do much.
+This risk is higher, especially in obese individuals with hypertension.
 The second major problem is infections.

 In centers that pay attention to cleanliness and use disposable FDA-approved materials, this risk is minimized with the help of intraocular antibiotics.
 Many preventable problems such as cataracts falling into the eye, difficulties in placing the intraocular lens, and lens number errors due to not using the latest technology devices can occur during cataract surgery.